 Even worse, I’ve seen the other extreme happen at law firms.

 1. Law firms decide to start blogging, but they don’t base the blog strategy on market intelligence.
 Instead, they encourage anybody that wants to create content at the firm to start a blog.

 2. As a result, more content is being created by the firm, but none of it directed at the most productive practice or industry groups.

 How do firms solve this dilemma?
 How do they get the right type of content from the busiest lawyers at the right time?
 There are two real solutions.

 First, prioritize content creation and tie the success of good content creation into the compensation of lawyers, or…

 Second, hire professional writers and journalists to create the content.
 Each law firm has key strategic initiatives every year, but far too often there is not a content strategy aligned with the firm’s key initiatives.

-Social media, blogging and content creation are no longer shiny objects that can be relegated to the geeks and innovators within your law firm — They need to become essential tools that can pulled out and used to build the credibility of your firm and execute on the key market opportunities that your law firm identifies.
+Social media, blogging, and content creation are no longer shiny objects that can be relegated to the geeks and innovators within your law firm — They need to become essential tools that can be pulled out and used to build the credibility of your firm and execute on the key market opportunities that your law firm identifies.
 Corporate journalism isn’t easy.
 It requires substantial resources and deliberate focus, but there is no more effective method of reaching potential clients.
 Every firm faces this same dilemma, but the most successful firms in the next decade will have found the solution.